doc4d/docs/docs/WritePro/user-legacy/standard-actions.md

 ### Other actions

-[Several other standard actions](https://doc.4d.com/4Dv20/4D/20.2/Standard-actions.300-6750239.en.html) are available in 4D forms and can be used in 4D Write Pro areas:
+[Several other standard actions](https://doc.4d.com/4Dv21/4D/21/Standard-actions.300-7676722.en.html) are available in 4D forms and can be used in 4D Write Pro areas:

 * *Edit actions*, such as copy/paste actions.
 * *Font* actions, such as fontBold or fontSize.
-* *Dynamic expressions* actions, allowing to handle inserted expressions..
+* *Dynamic expressions* actions, allowing to handle inserted expressions.
 * *Spellchecking* actions.